Worms in Poultry - Recognising and Treating Worms

 Roundworms normally follow a direct life cycle i.e. an infected bird releases worm eggs in its dropping where another bird can pick up the eggs; or, they can be picked up by a carrier like an earthworm.

-Gapeworms are a type of roundworm; however, they attach themselves to the trachea (throat) of chickens where they impair breathing resulting in the birds gasping (gaping).
+Gapeworms are a type of roundworm; however, they attach themselves to the trachea (throat) of chickens where they impair breathing resulting in the birds gasping (hence, gaping).

-It can also be picked up directly from another bird coughing up the worms onto the ground and then your birds picking it up when scratching the ground.
+It can also be picked up directly from another bird coughing up the worms onto the ground and then your birds picking it up whilst foraging.

 Their eggs are carried by slugs and snails so free-ranging birds are more susceptible than indoor birds.
-Heavy infestation can reduce the bird's ability to fight other infections.
+Most birds can carry some worms with no impact on health but a heavy infestation can reduce the bird's ability to fight other infections.